-Dumpmaster - Servicing the hydraulic ram
+Dumpmaster - Remove and service hydraulic ram

 How to remove, refit and service the hydraulic ram on a Simpro Dumpmaster bin lifter.